the hard truths about promoting your business on social media

 The algorithm doesn’t want to send people away from the platform because that’s precious attention lost.
 The social media companies know that you have to be able to self-promote to stay on the platform so they let you add links and create ads.
 But they are not trying to do you any favors.

-Social media platforms were never designed to help your business grow.
+Social media platforms were not designed to help your business grow.

 They were designed to keep people scrolling.
 For years, brands were told that if they posted consistently, followed trends, and “beat the algorithm,” growth would follow.
-But in 2026, many businesses are discovering the hard truth:

 The algorithm is not your business partner.

 It does not care about your mission, your craftsmanship, or your revenue goals.
 It cares about attention.
 And attention is a volatile currency.
-So how do you hack the algorithm to work for you?

 Make content for people, not the algorithm